mekza/algoliasearch-client-readme-generator/include/templates/README.md

   * **prefixAll**: all query words are interpreted as prefixes,
   * **prefixLast**: only the last word is interpreted as a prefix (default behavior),
   * **prefixNone**: no query word is interpreted as a prefix.
 This option is not recommended.
+ * **slaves**: The list of indexes on which you want to replicate all write operations.
+In order to get response times in milliseconds, we pre-compute part of the ranking during indexing.
+If you want to use different ranking configurations depending of the use-case, you need to create one index per ranking configuration.
+This option enables you to perform write operations only on this index, and to automatically update slave indexes with the same operations.

 #### Default query parameters (can be overwrite by query)
  * **minWordSizefor1Typo**: (integer) the minimum number of characters to accept one typo (default = 3).